obsiwitch/obsiwitch/public/posts/04_webscraping.md

 # Dotxpathdl

-Dotxpathdl started as a [cli tool](https://gitlab.com/Obsidienne/dotfiles/-/blob/163b023baec5613d1e5f64a58dcf6de66f000d98/user/bin/dotxpathdl) using XPath expressions to download webcomics.
-In its current iteration it's a [python module](https://gitlab.com/Obsidienne/dotfiles/-/blob/a86e690017f57eb7a3b1e6b7f70e4005efc4e183/user/lib/python/dotxpathdl.py) which can be used to download files as long as they are retrievable on a sequence of pages.
+I wrote dotxpathdl first as a [cli tool](https://gitlab.com/Obsidienne/dotfiles/-/blob/163b023baec5613d1e5f64a58dcf6de66f000d98/user/bin/dotxpathdl) and then as a [python module](https://gitlab.com/Obsidienne/dotfiles/-/blob/a86e690017f57eb7a3b1e6b7f70e4005efc4e183/user/lib/python/dotxpathdl.py) to download files on a sequence of pages (e.g. webcomics) with the help of XPath expressions.
 The module navigates to `start_url`, retrieves file URLs with `elem_xpath`, downloads them, goes to the next page by retrieving its url with `next_xpath`, and repeats the previous steps until there is no next page.

 ```py
 from dotxpathdl import Downloader as Xpdl